eevee/eev.ee/content/2016-01-31-i-made-pretzels.markdown

 The butter needs melting first.
 I threw a measuring cup with the 1½ cups of water and a smaller measuring cup with half a stick of butter in the microwave, and nuked them for a minute on high, a time I completely pulled out of my ass.

-Jayson informed me that putting yeast on top of warm water and waiting for it to foam is called "[proofing](https://en.wikipedia.org/wiki/Proofing_%28baking_technique%29)", and that I could skip that step, because we have magical _instant yeast_ that doesn't need to be proofed.
+Marl informed me that putting yeast on top of warm water and waiting for it to foam is called "[proofing](https://en.wikipedia.org/wiki/Proofing_%28baking_technique%29)", and that I could skip that step, because we have magical _instant yeast_ that doesn't need to be proofed.
 Nice.
 I'm kind of sad that I had to ruin this amazing vacuum-sealed brick of yeast, though.

 {% photo /media/2016-01-31-pretzel/pretzel-01-yeast-brick.jpg We've had this for ages, and I destroyed it. %}